EXCLUSIVE: Wage bills will push clubs to the brink

 By NEALE HARVEY

-chief executive Simon Cohen warns Premiership finances could “fall off a cliff” unless a handbrake is applied to rocketing wage bills that soared by 15 per cent during season 2015-16.
+chief executive Simon Cohen warns finances could “fall off a cliff” unless a handbrake is applied to rocketing wage bills that soared by 15 per cent during season 2015-16.

-A Paper survey of Premiership finances has revealed that while turnover, fuelled by increased television money, amongst the 12 top-flight clubs increased by £21.4m to £187.9m over the last financial year, annual wage bills rose by £15.8m, contributing to combined losses of £20.1m.
+A Rugby Paper survey of Premiership finances has revealed that while turnover, fuelled by increased television money, amongst the 12 top-flight clubs increased by £21.4m to £187.9m over the last financial year, annual wage bills rose by £15.8m, contributing to combined losses of £20.1m.

 increased their turnover from £21.4m to £30.9m during the first full season in Coventry, but still reported an operating loss of £3.8m after the cost of salaries at the Ricoh shot up by £5m to £17.4m.

-The combined wage bills of the 12 clubs was £117.8m, equating to 62.7 per cent of turnover – well above normal business rates – with huge operating losses racked up by Worcester (£6.6m), (£3.3m) Harlequins (£2.2m) and Newcastle (£2.1m).
+The combined wage bills of the 12 clubs was £117.8m, equating to 62.7 per cent of turnover – well above normal business rates – with huge operating losses racked up by (£6.6m), (£3.3m) (£2.2m) and Newcastle (£2.1m).

 Whilst the new £225m mega-deal between Premiership Rugby and the RFU should mean further increases in turnover for 2016-17, Cohen believes a hike in the will lead to even bigger losses for top clubs.